AndrewJBateman/pean-stack-api-display/README.md

 ### Frontend

 * Angular frontend includes Bootstrap responsive navbar with icon links
+* navbar drops down from top in phone size- **menu covers content - make transparent or auto close?**
 * About page **add *ngFor to accordian**
 * Contact **link to my website?**
 * Signin page - **use for backend or remove?**
-* Main section made of cards that link to API data
+* Main section made of Bootstrap cards that link to API data
 * NASA card shows Astronomy Picture of the Day (APOD) from the [NASA API](https://api.nasa.gov/).
 Note video function requires npm module [safe-pipe](https://www.npmjs.com/package/safe-pipe)
 * Crypto card shows prices of a list of cryptocurrencies from the [CryptoCompare API](https://min-api.cryptocompare.com/)
 * Map card shows location data from the [ipapi API](https://ipapi.co/)